devops329/devops/instruction/deliverable1DevelopmentDeploy/deliverable1DevelopmentDeploy.md

 Once you have completed the review of the code and completely filled out the **User activity** table found in `notes.md`, commit and push your `notes.md` file to your jwt-pizza repo and submit that you have completed the work to the [Canvas assignment](https://byu.instructure.com).

+> [!IMPORTANT]
+>
+> Make sure you have entered both the GitHub URL and the Website URL for you JWT Pizza frontend code in your [JWT Pizza Factory](../jwtPizzaFactory/jwtPizzaFactory.md) Account.
+You can change this later, but this is what the TA uses to find and grade your deliverable.

 ### Rubric

 | Percent    | Item                                                                                                                                                                                                                         |